Based on your answer below, content on the site will be optimized to show you the most relevant information first.

 As the Cologuard Plus™ test is available for a longer period, access will expand.

-Nationwide, over 96% of all Cologuard patients 45+ have no out-of-pocket costs for screening1*
+Nationwide, over 96% of all Cologuard patients 45+ have no anticipated out-of-pocket costs1*

 Insurance coverage